 In addition to fertilizer, hydroponic gardeners must add the trace elements normally found in healthy soils, as the growing media will be inert.
 Look specifically for products that advertise trace mineral content on the label.
 If you're growing plants that have a fussy pH range, you can also alter this with a sulfuric acid preparation or dolomite lime.

-Even though the focus in hydroponic gardening is on water plants still require a growing medium to anchor their roots.
+"I love digging through clay and hardpan soil," said no one, ever.
+Hydroponics systems eliminate soil and digging, but plants still require a growing medium to anchor their roots.
 Some of the growing media are the same materials flower gardeners might use to amend their soil, while others are used specifically for hydroponic applications.
 You can use perlite, coconut fiber, rock wool, or even sand.
 Whatever you choose, you will enjoy one of the advantages of hydroponic gardening, which is the ability to dodge soil-borne diseases.